 PHOTO 8

-Step 20.
-To assemble the cake, divide the cream into two equal parts.
+Step 20: To assemble the cake, divide the cream into two equal parts.
 Add cognac to one part of the cream and whisk again with a mixer.
 Take about 3 tablespoons of the cream for the decoration.
-Sift cocoa powder over another part of the cream and mix with an electric mixer.
+Sift cocoa powder over the remaining cream and mix with an electric mixer.

-Step 21.
-Apply about a teaspoon of the white cream to a cake board or a serving plate so the cake does not slip.
-Place the first cake layer with the smooth side down (the bottom of the cake on the cake board).
+Step 21: Apply about a teaspoon of the white cream to a cake board or a serving plate to prevent the cake from slipping.
+Place the first cake layer, smooth side down (the bottom of the cake on the cake board).

-Step 22.
-Spread the white cream on the surface of the cake (photo 9).
-Don't use the cream left for garnish!
+Step 22: Spread the white cream over the cake surface (photo 9).
+Do not use the cream left for garnish!

 Pro tip: Optionally, use an adjustable cake ring lined with an acetate collar to assemble the cake.

-Step 23.
-Put the top layer with a smooth side up and press slightly.
-If using a cake ring, bring the cake to the refrigerator to stabilize the cream for about 30 minutes.
+Step 23: Put the top layer, smooth side up, and press slightly.
+If using a cake ring, refrigerate the cake for about 30 minutes to stabilize the cream.
 Otherwise, proceed.

-Step 24.
-Remove the cake ring if used.
-Cover the top of the cake with chocolate cream.
+Step 24: Remove the cake ring if used.
+Cover the cake with chocolate cream.
 Apply a fairly thin layer of the cream to the sides of the cake and sprinkle with the prepared crumbs (photo 10).

 PHOTO 9